OHDSI/CommonDataModel/Documentation/CommonDataModel_Wiki_Files/StandardizedClinicalDataTables/VISIT_DETAIL.md

 The VISIT_DETAIL table is an optional table used to represents details of each record in the parent visit_occurrence table.
 For every record in visit_occurrence table there may be 0 or more records in the visit_detail table with a 1:n relationship where n may be 0.
-The visit_detail table is structurally very similar to visit_occurrence table and belongs to the same visit-domain in OMOP CDM.
-The two key difference from visit_occurrence is the presence of new foreign keys pointing to itself (visit_detail_parent_id) and to visit_occurrence table (visit_occurrence_id)
+The visit_detail table is structurally very similar to visit_occurrence table and belongs to the similar domain as the visit.

 Field|Required|Type|Description
 :------------------------|:--------|:-----|:-------------------------------------------------